iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

 To clean up object tree

-### import ETS xml and save
+### import ETS project and save

+The file dialog accepts both **.knxproj** and **.xml** files.
+The adapter supports two import methods:

+#### .knxproj import (recommended)

+Import the ETS project file directly.
+This is the recommended method as it provides the most complete data:

+1. In ETS, save your project (File > Save).
+The .knxproj file is located in your ETS project directory.
+2. Upload the .knxproj file in the adapter via the import dialog.
+3. If the project is password-protected, you will be prompted to enter the password.
+4. Import starts immediately and shows a progress estimate based on file size.

+Advantages over XML import:

+- **Read/Write/Transmit/Update flags** from ComObjects (instead of defaulting to read=true, write=true)
+- **DPT inference** from ComObjects when no DPT is assigned to the GA
+- **Room assignment** from ETS building/location structure (creates enum.rooms automatically)
+- **Autoread flag** derived from the ComObject ReadOnInit flag
+- Supports ETS4, ETS5, and ETS6 projects (including password-protected ones)
+- Future ETS versions work automatically -- no adapter update needed for new ETS patch/minor releases

+After a successful .knxproj import, use the "Create Aliases" function below to link status GAs with their corresponding action GAs.

+#### XML import (fallback)

 ![ETS export](img/exportGA.png)

 1. In ETS go to Group Addresses, select export group address and select XML export in latest format version.
    ETS4 Format is not supported, it does not contain DPT information.
-2. upload your ETS Export XML in the adapter via the GA XML-Import dialog
+2. Upload your ETS Export XML in the adapter via the import dialog.
-3. Import will immediatelly start after file selection and give a status report after completion.
+3. Import will immediately start after file selection and give a status report after completion.
-   After the successful import a message shows how much objects have been recognized.
+   After the successful import a message shows how many objects have been recognized.
-   An error dialog will shop problems during import and gives hints how to clean up the ets database.
+   An error dialog will show problems during import and gives hints how to clean up the ETS database.
-   Additional information could be found in the log.
+   Additional information can be found in the log.
    Data will be stored and the adapter is reset.

 Hint on ETS configuration:
-If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.
+If you have different DPT Subtypes for the GA and in the communication objects that use this GA, then the ETS seems to use the DPT Type with the lowest number.
 In this case manually ensure that all elements are using the same desired datatype.
 A GA without DPT basetype cannot be imported with this adapter.
 ETS4 projects must be converted into ETS5 or later and the DPT must be set to the GA.

 ### Group Address Style